ccilab-doshisha/SDJC/README.md

 # It is still under construction, please wait for a few days!
 We will complete it in these days.
 (Maybe tomorrow.)

 # Introduction
-This repository contains the data, code and models for our paper (SDJC).
+This repository contains the data, code, and models for our paper (SDJC).
 It is built upon Pytorch and Huggingface.
+Due to ethical issues, the educational domain corpus, and downstream task QA bot data are not public now.
+Please pay your patience for the ethic approvement.
+(If you want to test your model on the QA bot data, feel free to contact me, we can test your model on our server.
+My email address: cyjk2101@mail4.doshisha.ac.jp)

 ## Overview
 Several backbone models pre-trained on general domain datasets can encode a sentence into a widely useful embedding.
 Such sentence embeddings can be further enhanced by domain adaptation that adapts a backbone model to a specific domain.
 However, domain adaptation for low-resource languages like Japanese is often difficult due to the scarcity of large-scale labeled datasets.
 To overcome this, this paper introduces SDJC (Self-supervised Domain adaptation for Japanese sentence embeddings with Contrastive learning) that utilizes a data generator to generate sentences, which have the same syntactic structure to a sentence in an unlabeled specific domain corpus but convey different semantic meanings.
 Generated sentences are then used to boost contrastive learning that adapts a backbone model to accurately discriminate sentences in the specific domain.